-- 7.1 Audit Committee are recommended to: - 7.2 Review and recommend for approval by the Executive and Council the prudential indicators detailed in section 4.1 and appendix 1 of the report. - 7.3 Review and recommend for approval by Executive and Council the Treasury Management Strategy (including the treasury management prudential indicators and the Investment Strategy) set out section 4.3 and appendix 3 of the report.
+- 7.1 The Audit Committee are recommended to: - 7.2 Review and recommend for approval by the Executive and Council the prudential indicators detailed in section 4.1 and Appendix 1 of the report. - 7.3 Review and recommend for approval by Executive and Council the Treasury Management Strategy (including the treasury management prudential indicators and the Investment Strategy) set out section 4.3 and Appendix 3 of the report. - 7.4 Review and recommend for approval by Executive and Council the revised MRP policy in Appendix 2 of the report.

 Is this a key decision?
 Yes Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
 No How many appendices does the report contain?
-4 List of Background Papers: Draft Medium Term Financial Strategy 2018-23 CIPFA Code of Practice CIPFA Prudential Code Treasury Management Practices Lead Officer: Sarah Hardy, Group Accountant (Technical and Exchequer) Telephone (01522) 873839
+4 List of Background Papers: Draft Medium Term Financial Strategy 2019-24 CIPFA Code of Practice CIPFA Prudential Code Treasury Management Practices Sarah Hardy, Group Accountant (Technical and Exchequer) Telephone (01522) 873839

-Prudential Indicators 2017/18 - 2020/21
+Prudential Indicators 2018/19 - 2021/22